 Length: 3.1 and 6.2–mile loops | 5 and 10 kilometers

-Access and Parking: Public parking is available at the Aspen Recreation Center on weekdays or in the Middle School parking lot on weekends.
-Free city bus service available
+Access and Parking: Public parking is available at the Aspen Middle School parking lot on weekends and outside school hours.
+Free city bus service is also available.

 Moore Trail

-This popular loop winds through the rolling sage-covered hills between Highway 82 and the High School Trail.
-It is centrally located and connects to the Maroon Creek Club and Owl Creek trails.
+This widespread loop winds through the rolling sage-covered hills between Highway 82 and the High School Trails.
+It is centrally located and connects to the Maroon Creek Club and Owl Creek Trails.

-The terrain is varied, but not too advanced, and is suitable for all but beginning skiers.
-And you might get to see some wildlife (foxes, deer, and rabbits) along the way.
+The terrain is varied and suitable for all but beginning skiers.
+And you might see some wildlife (foxes, deer, and rabbits) along the way.

-As a bonus, the trail skirts the beloved Whoa Nelly sledding hill next to the Aspen Recreation Center.
-All that youthful exuberance is sure to pump you up as you slide by.
+Families will love the nearby Whoa Nelly sledding hill (next to the Aspen Recreation Center).
+All that youthful exuberance will surely pump you up as you slide by.

 Length: 1.86 miles | 3 kilometers

-Parking is available at the Golf Course, via a Highway 82 underpass, or the Aspen Recreation Center.
-You can also reach the trail from the High School, Maroon Creek Club, and Owl Creek trails.
+Access and Parking: Available at the Golf Course via a Highway 82 underpass or at the Aspen Recreation Center.
+The trail can also be accessed from the High School, Maroon Creek Club, and Owl Creek Trails.

 Snowmass Cross-Country Nordic Ski Center

 The Snowmass Cross Country Center is the hub of cross-country skiing in Snowmass.
-It is located on the Snowmass Golf Course and features a retail shop, restaurant, and snack bar.
-It also offers lessons, equipment rentals, and tours.
+It is on the Snowmass Golf Course and features a retail shop, restaurant, and snack bar.
+The center also offers lessons, equipment rentals, and tours.

 The main trail offers scenic, rolling terrain.
-It also connects to a network of minor trails that feature a wide variety of hilly or low-pitched loops.
+It also connects to a network of minor trails with various hilly or low-pitched loops.

 This is one of our favorites due to its varied terrain and expansive views of the upper Roaring Fork Valley.
-And we’re thrilled you can bring your pooch along if you stay on the Labrador Lane section.
+We’re thrilled you can bring your furry friends if you stay in the Labrador Lane section.

 Length: Over 5 miles | 8 kilometers

-Who it’s Perfect For: Those seeking variety and an abundance of terrain.
+Perfect For: Those seeking variety and an abundance of terrain

-Access and Parking: Access via Brush Creek Road.
-Parking is located at the Snowmass Cross-Country Center located off Brush Creek Road.
+Access and Parking: Trails are accessible via Brush Creek Road.
+Parking is located at the Snowmass Cross-Country Center off Brush Creek Road.

 North Star Nature Preserve Loop

-This is one of the most scenic trails in the area.
-This relatively flat track loops around a meadowy section of the pristine 175-acre North Star Nature Preserve, just east of Aspen.
+One of the most scenic trails in the area, this relatively flat track loops around a meadowy section of the pristine 175-acre North Star Nature Preserve, just east of Aspen.
 It runs close to the Roaring Fork River and offers relaxing views of Independence Pass and the Elk Mountain Range.
+The trailhead now features new informational signage that guides visitors on trail etiquette and wildlife conservation, ensuring they enjoy the preserve responsibly.

-The groomed trail is usually uncrowded and is great for small groups or families with skiers of mixed ability seeking some fresh air and fun in the sun.
-It’s also perfect for individuals looking for a bit of serenity close to town.
+The groomed trail is usually uncrowded and is ideal for small groups or families with skiers of mixed ability seeking some fresh air and fun in the sun.
+It’s also perfect for individuals looking for some serenity near town.
+While seasonal closures typically don’t apply to cross-country trails, it’s important to note that North Star is closed to dogs year-round, both on land and in the water.
+Check the Pitkin County Open Space and Trails website for any updates before heading out.

-If you’re lucky, you’ll get to see the ducks, geese, and blue herons that call this preserve home.
+If you’re lucky, you’ll see the ducks, geese, and blue herons that call this preserve home.

 Length: A little over 2 miles | 3.2 Kilometers

-It’s Perfect For: Beginners, casual skiers, and nature lovers
+Perfect For: Beginners, casual skiers, and nature enthusiasts

 Owl Creek Trail

 Some parts of the trail, particularly on the eastern end (from the Aspen Nordic Ski Center to West Buttermilk), have challenging climbs and steep descents.
-But skiers seeking a less difficult experience can access or leave the trail near a small parking area located on West Buttermilk Road.
-From Snowmass, the casual skier often begins at the Snowmass Golf Course trails.
+However, skiers seeking a less strenuous experience can access or leave the trail near a small parking area on West Buttermilk Road.
+Casual skiers often start at the Snowmass Golf Course trails.

 We think this is one of the best cross-country skiing trails in Aspen because it is ideal for an all-day adventure.
 It features stunning views, gorgeous scenery, and plenty of fresh air.
-We also like the idea that it connects our two favorite towns.
-And there’s a good chance you’ll see some wildlife along many sections of the trail!
+We also like that it connects Aspen and Snowmass—two of our favorite towns!
+And along many sections of the trail, there’s a good chance you’ll see some wildlife, such as foxes, snowshoe hares, and occasionally coyotes!

 Length: 9 miles | 14.5 kilometers